jaimeperez/iSHAKE/README.md

     * `--bits` to specify the amount of bits in the output.
 Must be a multiple of 64.
 The ranges 2688 - 4160 for 128-bit equivalent and 6528 - 16512 for 256-bit equivalent are allowed.
+    * `--block-size` to specify the amount of bytes of input that should be used per block.
+    * `--hex` to indicate that the input is hex-encoded.
+    * `--quiet` to indicate that the output should only consist of the hash.
     * Additionally, a file can be specified as the source of the data to hash.
       Input can also be passed into the utility by using a UNIX pipe.